Fresh stink around former EU chief in tobacco affair

 Meanwhile, the 74-year Dalli had erected a country house with a basement bunker in Malta when last visited by EUobserver in 2018.

-He has also been linked to a Ponzi-like scheme, which swindled American Christian seniors out of their life savings, but he strenuously denies his innocence, while continuing to relive his Barroso defenestration.
+He has also been linked to a Ponzi-like scheme, which swindled American Christian seniors out of their life savings, but he strenuously protests his innocence, while continuing to relive his Barroso defenestration.

 "As I walked into his office, Barroso ambushed me saying that he had a report from Olaf which strongly implicated me," Dalli said in his statement on the Belgian court verdict.